jopemachine-arvis/arvis-store/template/workflow-template.md

 `?`: Not tested

-Note: Below table entries are arranged alphabetically.
+Note: Below table entries are sorted in alphabetically.

 ${links}